Postage stamps and postal history of Mexico: Postal cancellations

 After stamps were introduced in 1856, some post offices created new cancellation marks, while others used their existing handstamps bearing the name of the town for years to cancel the new stamps, so that very old handstamps can be found on stamped covers.

 Postage stamps

 Hidalgo issues 1856 and 1861

 President Don Ignacio Comonfort, authorized the prepayment of postage using adhesive stamps by decree of February 21, 1856.
 New regulations were drawn up and were supposed to be published on July 15, but problems with the engraving delayed this until July 31.
-On August 1, 1856 Mexico issued its first postage stamps.
+On August 1, 1856, Mexico issued its first postage stamps.
 The design, a portrait of Miguel Hidalgo y Costilla, the parish priest who led an unsuccessful bid for Mexican independence in 1810, reflected the reform politics of the Comonfort government.
 The stamps were somewhat crudely engraved and imperforate.
-Five values were issued from 1856-1859; ½ real, 1r, 2r, 4r, and 8r.
+Five values were issued from 1856 to 1859: ½ real, 1r, 2r, 4r, and 8r.
 The stamps usually, but not always, had district overprints with the name of the district post office.